 Smokescreen for Mattel design flaws

 Eckert, who manages to look about as emotive as a Ken doll, explains that Mattel has now “implemented a strengthened 3-point test system.”
 NOW Mattel will examine every batch of toys, NOW Mattel will inspect the factories, NOW Mattel will inspect incoming toys and be sure the toys are safe.
+Well all manufacturing takes place in mexico.
+You should check why to manufacturing in mexico.

 What the f*ck were they doing before?
 Trusting to luck?
 Taking the Chinese at their word?